chrisbouchard/namespaced-wireguard-vpn/README.md

   Comma-separated list of static IP addresses to assign to the WireGuard interface.
 As far as I know, WireGuard does not currently support DHCP or any other form of dynamic IP address assignment.
+- `TUNNEL_ENABLE`:
+  Whether to create the tunnel (veth) network interface between the default (init) and VPN network namespaces.
+Set to zero to disable or nonzero to enable.
 - `TUNNEL_INIT_NAME`:
   Name to assign to the created tunnel (veth) network interface in the default (init) network namespace.